 I’m so thankful for all the experiences I’ve had.
 I’m thankful for the people I’ve encountered and the way I’ve been challenged to stretch and grow in my faith as well as my initial line of thinking developed from a life of comfort growing up.
 At 38 I am a very different person than I was even a decade ago.

-38 brings with it a freedom to say no. A freedom to live a comfortable life.
+38 brings with it the freedom to say no. Freedom to live a comfortable life.
 It brings the ability to say goodbye to wounds and hello to new opportunities.
 38 almost feels like a new skin has been developed, and it’s not only is it thicker, it feels more like mine.

 I can’t wait to see all that 39 holds.
 I have a feeling it’s going to be amazing.